 You grow by pushing yourself to the jagged edges of your potential so that you actually face fear in the face, and then you keep on going.

 I teach a concept called Strengthening Scenarios.
-I consciously ask myself where are places where I’m scared?
+I consciously ask myself where are the places where I’m scared?
 And then I set up experiments to do those fears.

 So the more you do your fears, the more you take your power back from your fears.
 All change is hard at first, messy in the middle, and gorgeous at the end.
 If you look at warriors, They go into battle, they’re afraid, and they keep on going, and that’s how they become heroes.